to Cost Accounting

 ingreso al cual se ha renunciado es parte del costo de obtener una

 carrera profesional y es el beneficio al cual se ha renunciado que

 podria haberse realizado por el uso alternativo de un recurso limitado:

 tiempo.
-The earning which has been renounced is part of the cost
+The earning which has been renounced is part of

 of obtaining a career and is the benefit to which they have give up

 that could have been realized by the alternative use of a limited